alexrodi/Phi/README.md

 # Phi
-A Juce-based physical modelling modular synth standalone project for MacOS
+A physical modelling modular synth standalone project for MacOS in JUCE